 March: Laundry Workers vote to affiliate with the International Brotherhood of Teamsters.

-May: James R. Hoffa indicted on charges of accepting illegal payments from an employer in violation of the Taft Hartley Act (Test Fleet case), James R. Hoffa acquitted in December.
+May: James R. Hoffa is indicted on charges of accepting illegal payments from an employer in violation of the Taft Hartley Act (Test Fleet case); he is acquitted in December.

-June: Canadian Conference disbanded and Canadian locals join US regional conferences bordering their provinces of operation.
+June: Canadian Conference is disbanded and Canadian locals join US regional conferences bordering their provinces of operation.

-James R. Hoffa indicted for jury tampering in the Test Fleet case.
+James R. Hoffa is indicted for jury tampering in the Test Fleet case.

 International Brotherhood of Teamsters Executive Board, General Organizers, Joint Council presidents and representatives of freight locals meet in Washington to formulate plans for a national freight contract in 1964.

-January: James R. Hoffa signs National Master Freight Agreement.
+January: James R. Hoffa signs the National Master Freight Agreement.
 Jury tampering trial begins in Chattanooga, TN.

-March 12: James R. Hoffa sentenced to eight years in federal penitentiary.
+March 12: James R. Hoffa is sentenced to eight years in a federal penitentiary.

-April: James R. Hoffa goes on trial in Chicago for defrauding Central States Pension Fund relating to Sun Valley, FL, real estate development project, receives five year sentence (13 years total).
+April: James R. Hoffa goes on trial in Chicago for defrauding the Central States Pension Fund in relation to a Sun Valley, FL, real estate development project; he receives a five year sentence (13 years total).

-Computers introduced in Secretary-Treasurer’s operations (payroll, mailing lists, out-of-work benefit forms).
+Computers are introduced in Secretary-Treasurer’s operations (payroll, mailing lists, out-of-work benefit forms).

 June: Kroger signs a national contract with International Brotherhood of Teamsters warehouse locals.

-U.S. Supreme Court reviews the case, upholds conviction, Earl Warren dissenting (Byron White and Abe Fortas withdrew).
+U.S. Supreme Court reviews Hoffa's case and upholds conviction, with Earl Warren dissenting (Byron White and Abe Fortas withdrew).

 International Brotherhood of Teamsters convention delegates approve establishment of the James R. Hoffa scholarship program.

-January: James R. Hoffa files new motion with Supreme Court on new evidence, Court decides not to reconsider its decision.
+January: James R. Hoffa files a new motion with the Supreme Court on the basis of new evidence.
+The Court decides not to reconsider its decision.

-March 7: James R. Hoffa begins serving his 13 year sentence in Lewisburg Federal Penitentiary; Frank Fitzsimmons begins serving as “caretaker” president.
+March 7: Hoffa begins serving his 13 year sentence in Lewisburg Federal Penitentiary; Frank Fitzsimmons begins serving as “caretaker” president.